Lloyd Austin: United States Central Command

 Austin became the commander of CENTCOM on March 22, 2013, after being nominated by President Obama in late 2012.
-Austin was preceded as CENTCOM Commander by General James Mattis, whom Austin would later succeed as Secretary of Defense.
-In this capacity, General Austin oversaw all United States troops deployed and major United States Military operations around the area of Middle-East and Central Asia and some parts of South Asia.
-The area of command consisted of 20 countries including Iraq, Syria, Yemen, Afghanistan, Egypt and Lebanon.
+Austin was preceded as CENTCOM commander by General James Mattis, whom Austin would later succeed as secretary of defense.
+In his capacity as CENTCOM Commander, General Austin oversaw all U.S. troops deployed and major U.S. military operations around the area of Middle-East and Central and South Asia.
+The area consisted of 20 countries including Iraq, Syria, Yemen, Afghanistan, Egypt and Lebanon.